CompuTec/computec-docs/docs/wms/administrator-guide/supported-devices.md

         - Windows Embedded Handheld 6.5
         - Windows Embedded Compact 7

-Before setting up CompuTec WMS, ensure that the devices you are using meet the basic system specifications (applies to older devices):
+Before setting up CompuTec WMS ensure that the devices you are using meet the basic system specifications. (applies to legacy devices)
 |       | Minimal                                                  | Recommended                                              |
 |-------|----------------------------------------------------------|----------------------------------------------------------|
 | RAM   | 512MB                                                    | 1GB                                                       |